dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 **Fig.1** Network analysis with 200 random nodes is presented.
 TP53 is colored in red and other proteins are in yellow.

-As a result of analysis, we have a typical example for protein-protein interaction network (PPIN).
+As a result of the analysis, we have a typical example of a protein-protein interaction network (PPIN).

 **Track versions for records**